DWI is a criminal offense which prohibits you from operating a motor vehicle in a public place.

 When considering DWI punishment, we have to discuss the loss of normal mental/physical faculties must be caused by alcohol, drugs, a controlled substance, some other impairing substance, or a combination thereof in order to violate the DWI statute.

-Breakdown of DWI Punishment by Offenses
+Breakdown Of DWI Punishment By Offense:

 Said another way, upon conviction, the judge pronounces a jail sentence punishment, a fine sentence, and a driver’s license suspension, but suspends that jail sentence and places the person on “community supervision” (also known as probation) instead.